mkdocstrings/griffe/docs/guide/users/checking.md

 greet("hello", "world")
 ```

 NOTE: Moving required parameters around is not really an API breakage, depending on our definition of API, since this won't raise immediate errors like `TypeError`.
-The function expects a number of arguments, and the developer pass it this same number of arguments: the contract is fulfilled.
+The function expects a number of arguments, and the developer passes it this same number of arguments: the contract is fulfilled.
 But parameters very often have specific meaning, and changing their order will *silently lead* (no immediate error) to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.
 That is why it is important to warn developers about such changes.

 > TIP: **Hint**
 > If you often add, move or remove parameters, consider making them keyword-only, so that their order doesn't matter.